 I love crab legs when I'm with a group.
-They take forever to eat, great protein, looks like I've ordered a lot so no one feels self conscience about my tiny portion, and leftovers are great the next day.
+They take forever to eat, great protein, looks like I've ordered a lot so no one feels self conscious about my tiny portion, and leftovers are great the next day.

 Enjoy!
 Enjoy spending time with the other people in your group and make the food secondary to the social event.

-Taco Bell, Del Taco: Order of Pintos & Cheese/refried beans with a scoop of meat or chicken added
+Taco Bell, Del Taco: Order of Pintos & Cheese/refried beans with a scoop of meat or chicken added.

 El Pollo Loco: Grilled Chicken Breast (single piece - they are huge) or $1 side salad minus tortilla strips & the $1 Chicken Taco El Carbon.
 I discard the tortilla and dump the chicken on the salad.
 Great meal for $2